-KG-enhanced Reasoning utilizes the structured knowledge in KGs to improve the reasoning of LLMs (Luo et al., 2024; Sun et al., 2024), which can generally be expressed as finding a reasoning path w_z on KGs that connects the entities mentioned in the question and the answer.
-This can be formulated as where $P{\phi}(\boldsymbol{w_z}|q,\mathcal{G})$ denotes the probability of discovering a reasoning path $\boldsymbol{w_z}$ on KGs \mathcal{G} given the question q by a function parameterized by φ .
+KG-enhanced Reasoning utilizes the structured knowledge in KGs to improve the reasoning of LLMs (Luo et al., 2024; Sun et al., 2024), which can generally be expressed as finding a reasoning path $w_z$ on KGs that connects the entities mentioned in the question and the answer.
+This can be formulated as where $P{\phi}(\boldsymbol{w_z}|q,\mathcal{G})$ denotes the probability of discovering a reasoning path $w_z$ on KGs $\mathcal{G}$ given the question q by a function parameterized by $\phi$ .
 To acquire reasoning paths for reasoning, most prior studies follow the retrieval-based (Li et al., 2023) or agent-based paradigm (Sun et al., 2024), as shown in Figure 2 (a) and (b), respectively.
 Nevertheless, retrieval-based methods rely on precise additional retrievers, while agent-based methods are computationally intensive and lead to high latency.
 To address these issues, we propose a novel graph-constrained reasoning paradigm (GCR).

 Graph-constrained Reasoning (GCR) directly incorporates KGs into the decoding process of LLMs to achieve faithful reasoning.
-The overall framework of GCR is illustrated in Figure 2 (c), which consists of three main components: 1) Knowledge Graph Trie Construction: building a structural index of KG to guide LLM reasoning, 2) Graph-constrained Decoding: generating KG-grounded paths and hypothesis answers using LLMs, and 3) Graph Inductive Reasoning: reasoning over multiple paths and hypotheses to derive final answers.
+The overall framework of GCR is illustrated in Figure 2 (c), which consists of three main components: 1) Knowledge Graph Trie Construction, 2) Graph-constrained Decoding, and 3) Graph Inductive Reasoning.

-4.2 Knowledge Graph Trie Construction
+4.2.
+Knowledge Graph Trie Construction